What is the balloon mortgages

 • liquidating other investments to pay the mortgage note

-If real estate investors cannot come up with the entire balloon mortgage loan balance at expiration, the lender can start foreclosure proceedings.
+The lender can start foreclosure proceedings if real estate investors cannot generate the balloon mortgage loan balance at expiration.
 Commercial foreclosures are rather quick and easy and not long like residential foreclosures.
-Today, I do not know of any residential mortgage lenders that offer balloon mortgages.
-Balloon mortgages are normally offered by commercial lenders.
+I do not know of any residential mortgage lenders offering balloon mortgages.
+Commercial lenders normally offer balloon mortgages.

 Adjustable-Rate Mortgages